What are locks and why you should be using them?

 Fair enough...
 But let's polish this a little bit more.

-On our form, let's update the view to show the fresh version, so the user would be able to compare the new article to the previous version, and let's increase the version into the new version + 1, otherwise, the user will be locked (bad joke?).
+On our form, let's update the view to show the fresh version, so the user would be able to compare the new article to the previous version, and let's increase the version to the new version + 1, otherwise, the user will be locked (bad joke?).

-Now, the user should be seen this:
+Now, the user should be seeing this:

 And when the user hits the update again, he'll be able to update the registry, finally 🙌😌